stochastixyz/stochastixyz.github.io/Kernel Compilation openSuse/Kernel_Compilation_openSuse_Tumbleweed.md

 make[1]: *** [Makefile:145: sub-make] Error 2
 make: *** [Makefile:24: __sub-make] Error 2
 ```
-* `libelf-devel` without you may get "Cannot use CONFIG_STACK_VALIDATION, please install libelf-dev, libelf-devel or elfutils-libelf-devel" when running `make`
+* `libelf-devel` without it you may get "Cannot use CONFIG_STACK_VALIDATION, please install libelf-dev, libelf-devel or elfutils-libelf-devel" when running `make`

 #### *Note: Other dependancy packages may get pulled in like
-* If you have problems compiling later, perhpas one of these are required but did not make it in.

 > binutils bison bison-lang dwz gcc7 gettext-tools glibc-devel kernel-default-devel
 kernel-devel kernel-macros libasan4 libatomic1 libcilkrts5 libitm1 liblsan0
 libmpx2 libmpxwrappers2 libopenssl-1_0_0-devel libopenssl-devel libtsan0 libubsan0
 linux-glibc-devel m4 patch systemd-rpm-macros tack zlib-devel

+* If you have problems compiling later, perhpas one of these are required but did not make it in.